 As another Christmas season approaches, many in God's church dread having to endure it.
 Have you ever wondered how our children feel about it?
-What can we do to help them, not only to get through it, but also to understand why God's way is so much better?

 Many fail to perceive the difference between the first and second commandments.
-John Ritenbaugh explains that the second defines the way we are to worship the true God.
+The second commandment defines the way we are to worship the true God.

 Idolatry derives from worshiping the work of our hands or thoughts rather than the true God.
 Whatever consumes our thoughts and behavior has become our idol.